Skip to main content

 What counts as "ties to my home country"?+

 Ties include employment or a job offer to return to, close family members (spouse, children, parents) in your home country, property ownership, a business, and any financial or social obligations that require your return.
-Document these specifically in your application.
+Document these specifically in your application, as officers weigh them as a whole.

 Does applying for a study permit affect my ability to apply for PR later?+

-Studying in Canada can actually support a future PR application through the Canadian Experience Class (after obtaining a PGWP and working in Canada).
-However, IRCC does look at whether your study permit application was made genuinely for educational purposes.
-A history of misrepresentation would cause serious problems for any future applications.
+Studying in Canada can actually support a future permanent residence application through the Canadian Experience Class, generally after obtaining a Post-Graduation Work Permit (PGWP) and gaining Canadian work experience.
+However, IRCC looks at whether your study permit application was made genuinely for educational purposes.
+A history of misrepresentation would cause serious problems for any future application.

-Our $149.99 pathway report gives you a personalized analysis of your study permit application strategy based on your specific situation.
+Our $79.99 immigration overview gives you a detailed analysis of your study permit application options based on your circumstances.